andresebr/kumodd/README.md

 Conversion of native Google Apps Docs, Sheets and slides to PDF or LibreOffice makes their download much slower.
-Change detection for native files is limited to the lastViewedByMeDate because file size and MD5 are not available via the API.
+Change detection for native files is limited to the modifiedDate value because file size and MD5 are not available via the API.

 Kumodd downloads each whole file to memory, then computes the MD5, then saves the file to disk.
 Large files may fail to download if memory is exhausted.